Azure/Azure-Verified-Modules/docs/content/contributing/bicep/bicep-contribution-flow/owner-contribution-flow.md

 #### Watch a Repository

-The primary repository that owners should **watch** is the **Bicep-Registry-Modules** (BRM) repsository.
-Notifications from this repository will notify you of issues concerning your module and any @mentions and @Team Mentions.
+Optionally, you may consider "watching" (following most or all activities in) an entire repository.
+The primary repository that Bicep module owners should **watch** is the **Bicep-Registry-Modules** (BRM) repository.
+Notifications from this repository will inform you of issues concerning your module and any direct or team @mentions.
 It is important that you **read and react** to these messages.

 To watch the BRM repository, visit [Bicep-Registry-Modules](https://github.com/Azure/bicep-registry-modules), click the **Watch** button in the top-right of the page, then select **Participating and @mentions.** Optionally, if you would like to be notified for *all activity* within the repository, you can select **All Activity.**